Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Open_Gov/Open_Gov_Slides.md

 Notes:

+Hello!

+I'm Bradley Olson

+Was student at first Academy in Cambridge

+Currently on Parachains Core Team at Parity

 Making Polkadot truly decentralized requires a robust, agile, and democratic system of governance.

 Gavin has put a lot of effort over the last year or so into crafting a system which does those words justice, OpenGov.